Last Updated on April 14, 2022 by Grow with Bovees

 To keep a lush and dense appearance, mow it to 1 to 1.5 inches for home lawns.

-Also, when in peak growth, you need to apply fertilizer once a month for a dense and lush lawn.
+Also, when in peak growth, you need to apply fertilizer once a month.
+Adding organic matter to this type of grass will aid in a dense and lush lawn.

 How to Plant